 In accordance with the servicer's servicing procedures, the equipment relating to a receivable may be replaced with substitute equipment, of equal or greater value (in the servicer's reasonable determination) than the original related equipment.
 The only conditions to such substitution (in addition to its being in accordance with the servicer's servicing procedures) will be the perfection of the first priority security interest in the related substitute equipment in favor of CNH Industrial Capital America and a first priority perfected security interest of the indenture trustee in CNH Industrial Capital America's security interest in such substitute equipment.
-Following such substitution, the substitute equipment shall be considered the financed equipment related to such receivable for all purposes with respect to the trust and under the transaction agreements, and (i) the trust, the depositor and the indenture trustee will sell, transfer, assign, set over and otherwise convey to CNH Industrial Capital America (or its affiliate designated by it), without recourse, representation or warranty, all of the trust's, the depositor's and the indenture trustee's right, title and interest in, to and under such equipment originally financed by the receivable, and all security and documents relating thereto, and (ii) the trust, the depositor, and the indenture trustee will be deemed to have released any security interest and any other claim in such equipment originally financed by the receivable, and all security and documents relating thereto, under the transaction agreements, without any further act or deed, and such equipment originally financed by the receivable, and all security and documents relating thereto, will be free of the security interest granted in the indenture.
+Following such substitution, the substitute equipment shall be considered the financed equipment related to such receivable for all purposes with respect to the trust and under the transaction agreements, and (i) the trust, the depositor and the indenture trustee will sell, transfer, assign, set over and otherwise convey to CNH Industrial Capital America (or its affiliate designated by it), without recourse, representation or warranty, all of the trust's, the depositor's and the indenture trustee's right, title and interest in, to and under such equipment originally financed by the receivable, and all security and documents relating thereto, and (ii) the trust, the depositor, and the indenture trustee will be deemed to have released any security interest and any other claim in such equipment originally financed by the receivable, and all security interest and any other claim in such equipment originally financed by the receivable, and such released any security interest and any other claim in such equipment originally financed by the receivable, and such receivable, and all security and other claim in such equipment originally financed by the receivable, and such receivable, and all security interest and any other claim in such equipment originally financed by the receivable.

+equipment originally financed by the receivable, and all security and documents relating thereto, will be free of the security interest granted in the indenture.
 The most common scenarios in which equipment would be substituted for the equipment originally related to a receivable are when the original equipment related to a receivable is stolen or damaged beyond repair and insurance proceeds are used to replace the stolen or damaged equipment or when the original equipment related to a receivable is faulty or nonfunctioning.
 The servicer will make the determinations described in this paragraph to be made by the servicer (including whether a substitution is in accordance with the servicer's servicing procedures) and there will not otherwise be any independent verification of the servicer's exercise of authority or such determinations.